 The Klangwolken ABC was initiated as a social participation project, focusing on “character” in the age of networks, constituting one of the core programs at the voestalpine Klangwolke 2012.
-People create their own characters to interact with radio frequencies at the event – a huge galaxy of characters meeting at the Danube shoreline.
+The audience was invited to design their own characters that could interact with the radio frequencies of the event – resulting in a huge galaxy of characters at the Danube shoreline.

-In Klangwolken ABC workshops, people construct their own alphabet characters and add a receiver and LED kit to link to the Klangwolken event itself.
-They select a character, assemble it, and personalize it in creative ways.
-Literally, every single person/character creates a unique character.
-The character created in the workshop is recorded in an image database and becomes part of the Klangwolke Font.
-In addition, the participants join CharakterBook, an online service that works like a micro-facebook, enabling people to browse for other characters created by other participants, to create messages ant to take social action.
-The individual characters created by the participants become words or messages through communicating and collaborating with each other.
-In the Klangwolken ABC, we collect messages as combinations of characters with characters – people with people.
+In Klangwolken ABC workshops, people constructed their own alphabet characters and added a receiver and LED kit to link to the Klangwolke event itself.
+They selected a character, assembled it, and personalized it in creative ways.
+So every single person created a unique character.
+The character created in the workshop was recorded in an image database and became part of the Klangwolke Font.
+In addition, the participants were able to join CharakterBook, an online service that worked like a micro social network, enabling people to browse for other characters created by other participants, to create messages and to take social action.
+The individual characters created by the participants became words or messages through communicating and collaborating with each other.
+In the Klangwolken ABC, we collected messages as combinations of characters with characters – and people with people.

 On the day of the Klangwolke, Klangwolke ABC parades were held in Linz.
 In addition, a large group of letters gathered on the Danube at sunset.
 LEDs would light up in response to certain sounds or radio signals for individual letters or messages.
-The Klangwolke ABC not only expresses the personality of the letter constructors, it also leads to concrete actions by those involved who jointly shape the here and now.
+The Klangwolken ABC not only expressed the personality of the letter constructors, it also lead to concrete actions by those involved who jointly shaped the here and now.

-Another project realized for the 2012 Klangwolke was the quadcopter swarm, so-called spaxels.
+Another project realized for the 2012 Klangwolke was the quadcopter swarm Spaxels.

 Concept: Gerfried Stocker, Horst Hörtner, Hideaki Ogawa, Emiko Ogawa